jimhigson/oboe.js-dissertation/main/main.md

 something running directly on a user's own device, the same benefits apply if this layer is running remotely.
-If this layer were generating a web page on the server-side to be displayed by the client's browser, the same perceptual speed improvements apply because of http chunked encoding [@perceptionHttpChunkedSpeed].
+If this layer were generating a web page on the server-side to be displayed by the client's browser, the same perceptual speed improvements apply because of HTTP chunked encoding [@perceptionHttpChunkedSpeed].
 If this layer were a remote aggregation service, starting to write out the aggregated response early provides much the same benefits for a client able to interpret it